ArnaudBuchholz/reserve-odata/README.md

 ## Data Provider Class

-Entities definition and records are made available through classes.
+Entities definition and records are made available through **classes**.
-The class not only defines the entity structure (name and members) but also it gives information about linked entities (through navigation properties).
-It also contains methods to access the entities.
+The class not only defines the entity structure *(name and members)* but also it gives information about linked entities *(through navigation properties)*.
+Last but not least, it contains methods to access the entities.

 ### `async EntityClass.get (request, key) : object`

-Retreive one entity based on its key.
+Retreives one entity based on its key.

-Depending on the entity definition, there might be one or multiple fields in the key.
+Depending on the entity definition, there might be one or multiple fields in the key :
-When only one field is composing the key, the key value is passed.
+* When only one field is composing the key, the key value is passed.
-Otherwise, a dictionary mapping property to the expected value is passed.
+* Otherwise, a dictionary mapping each property composing the key to the expected value is passed.

-This method is optional: if not existing, the implementation will use `EntityClass.list`
+This method is optional: when not existing, the handler will use `EntityClass.list`

 ### `async EntityClass.list (request, filters) : []`